Daniel J. Frey

 Hear that?

-Saturday night the lights of the city are a blur.
+Saturday night, the lights of the city are a blur.

-Running from a ghost a memory.
+Running from a ghost of a memory.

 Fear propels relief into the vein.